Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door suv body style within the same 'SUV' segment, the only major difference here really is their wheel drive configuration (front for the Citroen and 4 x 4 in the case of the Jaguar).
 The first one has a Peugeot-engineered powertrain under the hood, a 4-cylinder, 16-valves 180hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 200hp engine designed by Jaguar.

 SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-Still, apart from the official crash test results there are other things we need to be aware of.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, the British car offers a considerable difference of 23% more metal.
+On the other hand, taking kerb weight as an important factor into account, the British car offers a considerable difference of 23% more metal.

 Performance & Fuel economyJaguar is undoubtly more agile, reaching 100km/h in 1.4 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 216 kilometers per hour, 4km/h less than the other car.
 When it comes to fuel economy an obvious choice would be the French car, averaging around 5.9 liters of fuel per 100 kilometers (48 mpg), in combined cycle.
 That's 39% difference compared to the British car!